dyegoe/ansible-k8s-cluster/README.md

 ## Limitations

-- Only supports Ubuntu 22.04
+- Only supports Rocky Linux 10 or Ubuntu 24.04
 - Only supports a single master node
 - ArgoCD bootstrap process works only `HTTPS` private repository.
 If you want to use `SSH` repository, it must be public.